-- D. 1.
-If you would like to have your existing vines inspected and the roots examined for phylloxera: - The Cooperative Ag Pest Survey will be surveying vineyards in most counties with commercial grapes during the summer of 2017.
-Contact Jeanne Ring, CDA State Survey Coordinator for Cooperative Agriculture Pest Survey Program Manager, to arrange a survey at your location, jeanne.ring@state.co.us, 303.869.9076. - The Upper Grand Valley Pest Control District (Palisada area) lists phylloxera as a species
+D. 1.
+If you would like to have your existing vines inspected and the roots examined for phylloxera:

+- The Cooperative Ag Pest Survey continues to include phylloxera on its list of grape pests through the 2020 growing season.
+Contact Laura Pottorff, CDA State Survey Supervisor for Cooperative Agriculture Pest Survey Program, to inquire about a survey at your location, 303.869.9070 or laura.pottorff@state.co.us. - The Upper Grand Valley Pest Control District (Palisada area) lists phylloxera as a species regulated for control.
+To report infestations or request assistance, contact Mesa County Noxious Weed and Pest Management Coordinator, weed. pest@mesacounty.us, 970.255.7121

-- regulated for control.
-To report infestations or request assistance, contact Mesa County Noxious Weed and Pest Management Coordinator, weed. pest@mesacounty.us, 970.255.7121 - State viticulturist Dr. Horst Caspari and Mesa County Extension Agent and entomologist Bob Hammon have also been doing sampling.
+State viticulturist Dr. Horst Caspari and Mesa County Extension Agent and entomologist Meredith Shrader have also been doing sampling.
 Find their contact information on page 8.